-Tossing the briefcase onto the passenger seat, she got behind the wheel and turned the key.
+Tossing her bag onto the passenger seat, she got behind the wheel and turned the key.
 Nothing happened!
-Trying again, the engine hardly turned over.
+Trying again, the engine barely turned over.
 Great!
 Now what?
-Bob wants me to present the budget plan to the board in twenty minutes!
-If I don't get there, Stan will gladly step in and do his plan...
-He wants my job!
+Bob wants me to present my budget plan to the board in twenty minutes!
+If I don't get there, Stan will gladly step in, because he wants my job!

-Drumming her fingers on the steering wheel, June spotted her teen age daughter’s bike in the garage.
-Can I ride that bike in high heels, wearing a tight skirt?
-Sighing, with no other options within her grasp, June walked gingerly over to the bike and groaned out loud, “No basket!”
+June drummed her fingers on the steering wheel as she looked around, and spotted her teenage daughter’s bike in the garage.
+Hmmm ...
+Can I ride that bike in high heels; plus, wearing a tight skirt?
+Sighing, knowing there were no other options within her grasp, June walked gingerly over to the bike and groaned out loud, “Great, there's no basket!”

-She made do by hanging her briefcase over the handlebars and straddled the bike as best as she could.
+She made do by hanging her bag over the handlebar and straddled the bike as best as she could.
 Putting one foot on the pedal, she pushed off and wobbled out of the garage.
-Pedaling down the driveway, she gained confidence, “I can do this!”
+Pedaling down the driveway, she gained confidence.
+“I can do this!”

-Stopping for a car to go by, June noticed it was boring Richard Lake, who thought he was all it in his fancy- smansy Bentley.
-Groaning when he slowed to a crawl, she straightened her shoulders for his onslaught of teasing.
+June stopped for a car to go by, and groaned.
+Great!
+It's boring Richard Lake, thinking he was better than everyone else in his fancy-schmancy car.
+When he slowed to a crawl, she straightened her shoulders for his onslaught of teasing.

-“Hey June, what are you trying out for, the circus?”
-His obnoxious laughter could be heard half-way down the block.
+“Hey June, what are you doing, trying out for the circus?”
+His obnoxious laughter could be heard halfway down the block.

 “Hey June,” Ann, her close friend, called.
 “What happened?”

-Reaching Queens Avenue, two dogs gave chase.
+When she reached Queens Avenue, two dogs gave chase.
 June could feel her hair follicles standing on end while shivers ran up and down her spine.
 They’re going to eat me alive!
-Feeling so exposed to their bared white teeth, and she feel her hair stand on ends as all color drained from her face.
-Their 'hungry as a bear' look.
-When the Golden Retriever started tugging at the bow on her shoe and the other, a German Shepherd, bit down on her high heel.
-June had to concentrate on keeping her balance when she almost fell off her bike.
+She felt exposed and looked down at their bared white teeth, and she feel her hair stand on ends as all color drained from her face.
+Their 'hungry as a bear' look would scare anyone!
+The Golden Retriever started tugging on her shoe while the other, a German Shepherd, bit down on her high heel.
+June had to concentrate on keeping her balance when she almost fell off the bike.
 She felt her shoe slip off her foot, so she let them have it to fight over.
 June sighed in relief when they stopped giving chase.
-Looking back, she noticed they were playing tug of war with her beautiful, expensive shoe.
+She looked back once more to see her beautiful, expensive shoe being ripped in half.
 Oh, well, better it than me!

-Saying a prayer of thanks, she left them fighting it out.
-June continue cycling to the next stop sign.
-As she waited for a Mustang to go by, two teen-age boys in a souped-up car stopped next to her.
-They gave her the once over and let out a wolf whistle, “Hello Sweet Mama, wanna ride with us?”
+Shivering, saying a prayer of thanks, June pedaled to the next stop sign.
+As she waited for some cars to go by, two teenage boys in a souped-up car stopped next to her.
+They gave her the once over, letting out a wolf whistle, “Hello Sweet Mama, wanna ride with us?”
 Shaking her head vigorously back and forth, still trying to recover from the dog incident, June signaled in no uncertain terms with a definite ‘no’ to their offer.

-She continued pedaling with one shoe still on.
-One more block, then she’ll be on Main Street.
-Turning right, she pedaled past the post office, restaurants and many office buildings until she reached Oak.
-Coasting to a stop when the light turned red, June waited patiently for it to turn green.
-Loud whistles from the cars next to her made June jump and she almost dropped her bike.
-She once again ignored them as best as she could.
-When the light turned green, she sailed along one more block before turning left onto Oak Street.
+She continued pedaling with her one shoe still on, thinking, One more block, then I'll be on Main Street.
+Turning right, she pedaled past the post office, a restaurant, and some office buildings until reaching Oak, then coasted to a stop at a red light, June waited patiently for it to turn green.
+Loud whistles from the cars next to her made her jump, and she almost dropped her bike.
+Ignoring the two men as best she could, and when the light turned green, she sailed along one more block before turning left onto Harmony Avenue.

 This isn’t so bad.
-Feeling very proud of herself, June started humming to herself and went through a yellow light.
-She spotted the police car too late, parked at the corner.
-The cop inside motioned her to pull over.
+Feeling very proud of herself, June started humming, and didn't notice the light turning yellow.
+A police car was parked at the corner, and the cop motioned her to pull over.

-“You went through on a yellow light," he said as he came to stand beside her.
+“You went through on a yellow light!"
+The officer reprimanded, walking over to stand next to her.

 “I would suggest stopping on yellow when on a bike,” he warned.
-“Cars speed through here, you could've been hurt!”
+“Cars speed through here, you could've been hurt, or worse yet, killed!”

 “Wait here,” he said.

 He went back to his squad car and got in.
-Tapping her foot impatiently, she thought I'll be so late now, what else can happen to me?
+Tapping her foot impatiently, she thought I'm so late...
+What else can he want with me?

 The officer came back with a warning ticket.
 “You didn't break any laws, just be more careful next time."

 Her boss, Bob Gunderson, smiled at her, "We've already started b ..."
 His eyes traveled down June's disheveled appearance.
 "What happened?"

-“I apologize on how I look...
+“I apologize about my appearance ...
 Let’s just say it’s been a bizarre morning.
-My car didn’t start and I grabbed my daughter’s bike to save time calling a cab.
-On the way here my shoe got mauled by some dogs, I had some obnoxious remarks, some catcalls, and I was even offered a ride by some teenage boys.
-On top of all this, a cop stopped me because I went through on a yellow light at a busy intersection.
-As you can see, I didn’t fare too well, but I’m here, and that's all that counts, right?”
+My car didn’t start, so I grabbed my daughter’s bike to save time instead of calling a cab.
+On the way here, my shoe got mauled by some dogs, I had to endure some obnoxious remarks, some catcalls, and I was even offered a ride by some teenage boys.
+On top of all this, a cop stopped me about going through a yellow light at that busy intersection; so, as you can see, I didn’t fare too well, but I’m here, and that's all that counts, right?”

-Everybody laughed good-naturedly while Stan commented snidely, “Hope you won’t change back into an ice princess again.”
+Everybody laughed while Stan commented snidely, “See you later ice princess.”

-“I won’t if you won’t change back into an ice prince,” June shot back.
+“The same to you ice prince,” June shot back.

-The next day June gave her presentation and Bob liked it immediately, “I can see a lot of thought went into this and I thank you for that.
+The next day, June gave her presentation, and Bob commented, “I can see a lot of thought went into this, and I thank you for that.
 Stan, sorry, this is the budget we’re going with.”

-June looked over at Stan and shrugged her shoulders.
-Happy that all her work didn’t go in vain she gave a big sigh of relief.
-Today is going to be a good day.
+June looked over at Stan who shrugged his shoulders.
+Happy that all her work didn’t go in vain, she sighed with relief.
+Today is going to be a good day...
+Thank goodness!